I’m Kristin and I’m so glad you found my site.

 I developed Scooter Lust to fill the void of all-inclusive scootering sites out there.
 My goal is to create a welcoming place where anyone on two wheels can get information, support and encouragement.
 (Or at least be entertained!)
 Also: lots of eye candy.

 I have a degree in journalism with a concentration in photography so I thought I’d put it to good use and build a site about my biggest passion.
 I create all the content on this site, unless expressly credited otherwise.

 Whether you’re new to scootering or an old gearhead, I hope everyone feels comfortable here.
-I’m especially interested in fostering a “can do” attitude among the ladies out there.
-Learning how to work on my own scooter has been fascinating and empowering.
-(Plus guys love a chick with a wrench.)
-Let’s create a place where we can get our hands dirty and be girly if we want.
-Hell – lets break a few nails while we’re at it.
+I’m especially interested in empowering the ladies out there.
+Learning how to work on my own scooter has been fascinating and inspiring.
+Let’s create a space to get our hands dirty!

 Scootering is about the experience of riding and being part of a community.
-It’s not about labels, cc’s, brands, who’s cooler than who, or which lifestyle you subscribe to.
-I believe in one love – regardless of race, creed, gender, engine size or country of manufacture.
+It’s not about labels or engine size.
+I believe in one love – regardless of race, creed, gender, CC’s or country of manufacture: a love of RIDING.

 I’d love to hear from you!
 Please leave a comment or drop me a line via the contact page.